 There is another aspect of chemistry that appears with chemical reactions: a rather physical concept that describes the changes in chemical energy in another way, a non molecular, macroscopic way.
-You don't look at it on a particle level.

 We here talk about this theory just in a global and limited way.
 We look at the most important concepts whereby the physical concept 'work' is left out.